 - Bring to a slow rolling boil.

-- Reduce heat and boil gently for 3-5 minutes or until the mixture begins to thicken.
+- Reduce heat and allow to simmer for 3-5 minutes or until the mixture begins to thicken.

 - Remove from heat and stir in the parmesan cheese.

-- Stuff each jumbo shell with the chicken mixture and place in a greased 9×13-inch baking pan.
+- Stuff each jumbo shell with the chicken mixture and place in the prepared baking dish.

 - Bake for 20-25 minutes, or until bubbly.